Here's how to make your school better for trans students or advocate for yourself or your family.

 Here's what you need to know

-Right now, trans students can still enforce their rights under Title IX and the Constitution with a lawyer's help.
-And there are also other things they can do, such as filing complaints with state agencies, since many of them have helpful policies or rules.
+There's a lot you can do to make sure that trans students at your school are protected.
+You can work with your teachers or school administrators to adopt policies at your school and school district that explicitly protect trans students from discrimination.
+And trans students who face discrimination can still enforce their rights under Title IX and the Constitution with a lawyer's help or file complaints with state agencies, since many of them have helpful policies or rules.
 Learn more about how to do that by taking a look at NCTE’s Know Your Rights guide.
-You can also help protect trans students by helping us oppose Donald Trump’s anti-LGBTQ nominee for the Supreme Court.

 Here are some tips for making a difference at your school